tbuetler/BotRaceSimulation_Akka/doc/README.md

 The bot actor system has the following states:

+- `PhaseStarting`: The state when the bot is initializing and preparing to register with the board actor system.

-- `Idle`: The initial state of the bot actor system.
-Bots are not yet registered.
+- `PhaseRegister`: The state when the bot is registering with the board actor system.
+The bot is waiting for the board to respond with a setup message.

+- `PhaseReady`: The state when the bot is ready to start the race.
+The bot is waiting for the board to start the race.

-- `Running`: The state when the bot actors are running.
+- `PhasePlaying`: The state when the bot is playing the race.
+The bot is sending messages to the board to request available directions and move to a new position.

-- `Terminated`: The state when all the bot actors have terminated.
+- `TargetReached`: The state when the bot has reached the target position.
+The bot is waiting for the board to terminate the race.

 ### Termination of the Bot Actor System